9ft6/coins_farm/src/runners/hamster_kombat/README.md

 For it to work correctly, the account server must be running.
 You can start it by executing `make run-server` (see details on the main page).

+> **Microservice Architecture in Development**
+> I am currently fine-tuning a microservice architecture.
+It will feature a central WebSocket server that integrates microservices, a Telegram bot for management, and game clients.
+The plan is to implement convenient account addition using the management Telegram bot and provide comprehensive statistics on the performance of the bots.
+>
+> If you need further adjustments or have more details to include, feel free to let me know!

 ## Bot Pipeline

 - The bot runs every 2-4 minutes.